cnnarayanchavan/Module5_java/README.md

 revised the java concepts.

 Learn how to build logic
-all it's take a four steps process
+all it's take a four steps process started solving leetcode question